vindarel/lisp-journey/content/web-dev.md

 [Service]
 WorkingDirectory=/path/to/your/app
-ExecStart=/usr/local/bin/sthg sthg
+ExecStart=sbcl --load run.lisp  # your command
 Type=simple
 Restart=always
 RestartSec=10
 ```

-running a command to start it:
+run a command to start it:

     sudo systemctl start my-app.service